AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/accessibility-dm.md

 ## Keyboard accessibility support in Dynamic Media

-Because Dynamic Media is a plug-in to Experience Manager Assets, most of the keyboard control behavior is exactly the same as in Experience Manager Assets.
-For example, the `Cancel` button in Dynamic Media has the same focus highlight as in Experience Manager Assets, and reacts to the `Spacebar` key as in Experience Manager Assets.
-See [Keyboard shortcuts in Assets](/help/assets/accessibility.md#keyboard-shortcuts).
+Because Dynamic Media is a plug-in to Experience Manager Assets, most of the keyboard control behavior is the same as in Experience Manager Assets.
+For example, the `Cancel` button in Dynamic Media has the same focus highlight as in Experience Manager Assets.
+It also reacts to the `Spacebar` key as in Experience Manager Assets.
+See [keyboard shortcuts in Assets](/help/assets/accessibility.md#keyboard-shortcuts).

-Keystrokes supported by individual user interface elements in Dynamic Media are-in most cases-obvious and easy to discover.
+Keystrokes supported by Individual user interface elements in Dynamic Media are-in most cases-obvious and easy to find.
 Keyboard control in Dynamic Media is about the following:

 * Ability to use `Tab` and `Shift+Tab` keystrokes to navigate between interactive elements on the page.
 Using `Tab` advances input focus to the next user interface element in the tabbing order; using `Shift+Tab` brings input focus back to the previous user interface element.
 The focus traversal follows the natural user interface element location on the screen and moves in a left-to-right, then top-to-bottom order.
 In addition, if any field has an error, you can press `Tab` to move the focus to it.
 * Ability to use the `Spacebar` and `Enter` key to activate standard user interface elements, such as buttons, drop-down list, and so on.
 * Ability to see the keyboard focus highlight on the active element.
-The user interface element that has input focus may receive a visual focus indication as a border rendered around the user interface element.
+The user interface element that has input focus received a visual focus indication as a border rendered around the user interface element.
 * In the Hotspot editor, you can use some custom keystrokes, such as arrow keys, to interact with complex user interface elements to reposition hotspots.
 * In the Interactive Video editor, you can use the `Spacebar` to select an image and add it to a segment.
-In addition, you have the ability to use the `Backspace` key to delete the selected item from the **[!UICONTROL Content]** tab.
+In addition, you can use the `Backspace` key to delete the selected item from the **[!UICONTROL Content]** tab.
 Also, pressing `Tab` functions as desired to navigate between interactive elements on the page.
-* In the Image Crop/Smart Crop editor, you have the ability to do the following:
+* In the Image Crop/Smart Crop editor, you can do the following:
-  * Use arrow keys to crop the frame size, or re-position the image, or both.
+  * Use arrow keys to crop the frame size, or reposition the image, or both.
   * The first `Tab` stop highlights the entire image frame.
-You can then use arrow keys on the keyboard to re-position the frame.
+You can then use arrow keys on the keyboard to reposition the frame.
   * The next four `Tab` stops are the frame's four corners.
 When focus is placed on a frame corner, the corner is highlight.
 Again, you can use arrow keys on the keyboard to move the focused corner.
   See [Editing the smart crop or smart swatch of a single image](/help/assets/dynamic-media/image-profiles.md#editing-the-smart-crop-or-smart-swatch-of-a-single-image)